-In this guide we will call an action on screen focusing.
+In this guide we will call a function or render something on screen focusing.
 This is useful for making additional API calls when a user revisits a particular screen in a Tab Navigator, or to track user events as they tap around our app.

 - Using the